 The hope is to instill in kids and adults alike an attitude of responsible stewardship of coastal Georgia’s natural resources.

 Don’t miss other programs, too, like the daily Sift ‘n’ Seine Program where guests pull a 10-ft seine net through waist-deep water.
-You might catch pompanos, sea jellies, or crabs….afterward you’ll explore the marine life by sifting various organisms from the wet sand on the beach.
+You might catch pompanos, sea jellies, or crabs, and afterward you’ll explore the marine life by sifting various organisms from the wet sand on the beach.

 There are marsh treks, beach walks, and so much more that you won’t want to miss!

 Tybee is an excellent place for bike riding!
 If you didn’t bring your bike, no worries.
-You can rent them from Tim’s Bike and Beach Gear.
+You can rent them from Tim’s Bikes, Beach, and Disc Golf.
 They offer adult and kiddo bikes, trailers, pull-behinds, and even tandem bikes!
 And each one comes with a helmet and cup holder.
 Rent them by the day or by the week.

 They can also hook you up with beach and baby gear, which is cool.
-Beach carts, umbrellas, chairs…even a Bocce ball set!
-If you’re flying in with baby, check here for cribs, high chairs, joggers, and other necessities.
+Beach carts, umbrellas, chairs, even a Bocce ball set!
+If you’re flying in with a baby, check here for cribs, high chairs, joggers, and other necessities.

 The Crab Shack is a bit off the beaten path if going by car, but along the main drag by boat.